Odd-frequency pair density wave in the Kitaev-Kondo lattice model: Instabilities of the conduction-electron system and ground-state phase diagram

 In Fig. \ref{PDiagram}, we show the mean-field phase diagram of the Kitaev-Kondo lattice model at $T \rightarrow 0$ as a function of the Kondo interaction $J_K$ and the conduction electron band filling $n_c$, when the electronic hopping is fixed to $t/K = 0.2$.
 We focus here only on the interval of doping defined by $0 < n_c < 2$, since the other half of the phase diagram (i.e. for densities satisfying $2 < n_c < 4$) turns out to be a simple reflection of the first part due to the particle-hole symmetry with respect to half-filling (i.e., $n_c = 2$).
 As shown in Fig. \ref{PDiagram}, we obtain that the Kitaev-Kondo model indeed displays a QPT from a FL* at small $J_K$ to a SC phase with triplet pairing at larger $J_K$ for all values of $n_c$.
 Also according to Fig. \ref{PDiagram} and already anticipated from Fig. \ref{BZ_Dens_Plots}, the phase diagram at small values of the hopping $t$ exhibits an abrupt Lifshitz transition \cite{Lifshitz-JETP(1959), Volovik-LTP(2017)} (i.e., a transition associated with a change of the nodal structure) between the gapless SC states with the Dirac nodes and the Bogoliubov-Fermi line.
 As explained before, the further increase of $t$ changes somewhat this phase diagram, such that both the Dirac nodes and the Bogoliubov-Fermi line observed in the SC phase transform into fully developed Bogoliubov-Fermi surfaces.
 Remarkably, the SC phase associated with the latter nodal manifolds is also characterized by topologically protected surface states having gapless antichiral modes \cite{Franz-PRL(2018)}, which have the distinct feature of co-propagating in the same direction along both parallel edges in a strip geometry (see Fig. \ref{Surface_Dispersions}), with the gapless bulk modes formed by the Bogoliubov quasi-particles supplying the necessary counter-propagating modes in the system.

 Finally, we need to comment on how our results are connected to those obtained in Refs. \cite{Vojta-PRB(2018),Kim-PRB(2018)}.
 As explained earlier, those previous works also discussed the phase diagram of the Kitaev-Kondo lattice model on the bilayer honeycomb lattice using different mean-field theories.
-In fact, their calculations depart from a representation of the spin-$1/2$ magnetic moments in terms of complex (Abrikosov) fermions.
-Since the Hilbert space of the latter is larger than the Hilbert space of spin-$1/2$ system, one has to impose a constraint of one fermion per site to avoid the presence of double-fermion occupancies, which are unphysical states in the model.
+In fact, their calculations start from a representation of the spin-$1/2$ magnetic moments in terms of complex (Abrikosov) fermions.
 By applying this formalism, both Refs. \cite{Vojta-PRB(2018),Kim-PRB(2018)} found that the Kitaev-Kondo lattice model undergoes a first-order QPT from an FL* to a SC state with triplet pairing, which is also in qualitative agreement with our present results.
 However, the main difference between those two previous works is that the SC state obtained in Ref. \cite{Vojta-PRB(2018)} is always gapless and topologically trivial, while in Ref. \cite{Kim-PRB(2018)} the authors obtain fully gapped SC phases as a function of $J_K$, which turn out to be topologically non-trivial.
 This difference stems from the way the mean-field decoupling of both KSL and Kondo Hamiltonians is performed.